Hong Kong businessman from Shutterstock

 Two worlds of collaboration

-Within organisations, collaboration has also become a hot topic.
-Team spaces, wikis and blogs are spreading rapidly.
-The impetus for these tools is a recognition of the importance of supporting ‘local’ activities within teams and projects, as well as a broader focus on innovation in organisations as a whole.
+Within organisations, collaboration has become a hot topic, and tools are spreading rapidly.
+The impetus for these solutions is a recognition of the importance of supporting ‘local’ activities within teams and projects, as well as a broader focus on innovation in organisations as a whole.

 To a large extent, these two worlds are kept entirely separate.
 Many organisations are still nervous about having staff use collaboration tools on the web, and internal tools are only available to internal staff.